podStation/podStation/docs/blog/2021-02-14-ad-in-podstation.md

 Toucan is a product that aims to help people to learn a new language by replacing words in pages you visit.
 I have tried it and checked its [Privacy Policy](https://jointoucan.com/privacy), and considered it was a suitable product to offer to podStation users.

-**One importante note**, you can permanently dismiss the banner, and continue to use podStation without ads as you always did.
+**One important note**, you can permanently dismiss the banner, and continue to use podStation without ads as you always did.

 ## About your privacy